yorbenlodema/EEG-Pype/README.md

    Miniconda is a tool that manages the Python coding language for us.
 [Miniconda Download link](https://www.anaconda.com/download/success).
    - Windows: Under "Windows" download the "Windows 64-Bit Graphical Installer".
 Open the file and click "Next" through the installation.
 Important: If asked, leave the default settings as they are.
    - macOS: If you have a newer Mac (M1-M5 chips): Under "Mac" and "Miniconda" download the 64-Bit (Apple silicon) Graphical Installer.
 If you have an older Mac (Intel chip): Under "Mac" and "Miniconda" download the 64-Bit (Intel chip) Graphical Installer.
+   - Linux: Install Miniconda by downloading the Linux installer from the same page.

 - Install Git:
    Git allows you to download the software from this website.
    - Windows: Download and install [Git for Windows](https://git-scm.com/download/win) ("Standalone Installer" then "x64" for most users unless you have an ARM-based CPU).
 During installation, you can keep clicking "Next" to accept all default settings.
    - macOS: Git is usually installed automatically on Mac computers.
 To check, you can skip this step for now; if you need it later, your Mac will prompt you to install it.
+   - Linux: Git is usually pre-installed.
+If not, run `sudo apt install git` (Ubuntu/Debian) or `sudo dnf install git` (Fedora).

 ### 2. Download the EEG-Pype Code
 - Open your command tool: